awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-items.rst

 Call the |ddbclient|'s :methodname:`getItem` method and pass it a :aws-java-class:`GetItemRequest <services/dynamodbv2/model/GetItemRequest>` object with the table name and primary key value of the item you want.
-It returns a `GetItemResult
+It returns a :aws-java-class:`GetItemResult <services/dynamodbv2/model/GetItemResult>` object.
-<services/dynamodbv2/model/GetItemResult>` object.

 You can use the returned :classname:`GetItemResult` object's :methodname:`getItem()` method to retrieve a :javase-ref:`Map <java/util/Map>` of key (String) and value